 The president also said, in connection with a conversation with US envoy Tom Barrack, that Kurdish groups should be given administrative control over areas in Deir Ezzor and Raqqa.

-According to initial reports, the agreement will contain 14 points, under which the SDF and Kurdish security forces will be integrated into the country's defense and interior ministries.
+The agreement reportedly consists of 14 points, including the integration of the SDF and Kurdish security forces into the country's defense and interior ministries.

 In addition, Kurds are to hand over administrative control of the areas of Dayr al-Zawr and Raqqa.